utahta/go-cronowriter/README.md

 [![GitHub release](https://img.shields.io/github/release/utahta/go-cronowriter.svg)](https://github.com/utahta/go-cronowriter/releases)
 [![Build Status](https://travis-ci.org/utahta/go-cronowriter.svg?branch=master)](https://travis-ci.org/utahta/go-cronowriter)

-This is a simple file writer that writes message to a set of output files, the names of which are constructed like cronolog.
+This is a simple file writer that writes message to a set of output files, the names of which are constructed time-based format like cronolog.

 ## Install